The-Chaos-Consortium/chaos-and-conquest/docs/how-to-play.md

 Some attacks can do DEX or WIL damage instead of STR damage, reducing those attributes after losing all stamina.
 Losing DEX or WIL requires a respective save to avoid ***critical damage***.
 ### Critical Damage
 Taking critical damages means they fall unconscious and are dying, and must roll on the Scars table.
-The dying character must have their wounds treated by another character and have a ***short rest*** within an hour or they die.
+The dying character must have their wounds treated by another character with bandages and have a ***short rest*** within an hour or they die.
 NPCs other than retainers die immediately upon receiving critical damage.
 Some enemies will have special abilities or effects that occur when their target fails a save against critical damage.
 ### Scars

 | d10 |                                                                           Scar                                                                            |